 In “Gli Imatori”, a visual essay featured in an uncharacteristically spartan selection of arrow video features, Michael Mackenzie comments on Italian cinema’s propensity to copy (escape from New York becomes 2019: After the Fall of New York, for example) as this latest Mario Bava title

 Dario Argento is synonymous with the Giallo (Heavily stylised Italian Murder/Slasher) whereby one of his latter-day and inferior films carries the very same moniker, similarly, his directorial debut the Bird with the Crystal Plumage counts among the most acclaimed and beloved movies in the cycle.

 Powerhouse films have launched this Monday with a wonderful statement of intent, elsewhere on the site you can read our review of John Carpenter’s Christine, a release supplemented with the most definitive roster of extras one could hope for any home video release.
 The same

 Most nations experienced the 1970s as a long, paranoid hangover following the freedom and optimism of the 1960s.
 But pity poor Germany, which got all of the worst of the 1970s without a ’60s worth talking about.
 The signature political event of the 1960s in

 The Giallo is the oddest of beasts – formulaic with a wildly eccentric code at the same time.
-Ostensibly murder mysteries with penchants for extreme violence and sex, they also played host to some of the most visually inventive names from Italian cinema.
-The last
+Ostensibly murder mysteries with penchants for violence and sex, they also played host to some of the most visually inventive names from Italian cinema.
+The last thing

 The giallo, an influential style of Italian thriller originated during the 1960s, was not known for moral statements.
 That said, there’s a perfect summation of the sub-genre’s attitudes in one aside from 1972’s The Red Queen Kills Seven Times, the second of two films by